 Sheffield Music Festival & Garden Walk

 Formerly known as the Sheffield Garden Walk, this fest expanded its focus from garden tours to music stages.
 The Kids’ Corner combines garden-inspired crafts with kid favorites like a petting zoo and rides.
-Admission to The Kids’ Corner, but each attraction is fee-based.
+Admission to The Kids’ Corner is free, but each attraction is fee-based.
 Our tip: Leave the car at home and take the El; parking is at a premium at this fest.

 Jul.
 21-23; Kids Corner operating Sat. & Sun., noon-7 p.m.